RABBIT ACTIVITY

 Light cloud, sunny intervals.
 Light south easterly.

-The only entries in the logbook were of a Whimbrel, which made a brief visit to Car Park Pool late morning, and a Common Sandpiper which was in the same area mid-afternoon.
+Initially the only entries in the logbook were of a Whimbrel, which made a brief visit to Car Park Pool late morning, and a Common Sandpiper which was in the same area mid-afternoon.
+Subsequently, both the second-summer and first-summer Mediterranean Gulls reappeared on Railway Pool where a Muntjac was also seen.
+A Kingfisher put in a brief appearance on Car Park Pool and a Comma butterfly was also recorded.

 6th May 2026